Don’t Give Up Yet: US Solar Companies can Compete with China with a Bit of Innovation

 China is not entirely to blame for the global oversupply, of course.
 All manufacturers continued to produce massive quantities of solar panels despite overstocked inventories.

 More important than the solar panel dumping debate is what China can do for the US clean energy industry through cash investments-and China is aggressively pursuing this avenue with the American blessing.
 China invested $264 million last year in renewable-energy deals in the US.
 Beijing-based GSR Ventures, from its offices in Silicon Valley, helped fund electric battery manufacturer Boston-Power Inc’s move into China.
-Meanwhile, San Francisco has come up with the ChinaSF program, whose ultimate goal is to lure Chinese investment in clean energy.
+Meanwhile, San Francisco has come up with the ChinaSF program, whose goal is to lure Chinese investment in clean energy.

 In the end, it will be Chinese cash and American access to (massive) Chinese consumers for clean-energy products that saves the industry and allows it to gain a competitive edge over fossil fuels.